Ativi/msvsdasms/README.md

       - Xschem
       - Open_pdks
       - Align Tool
-   3. Lab - Creating an inverter schematic in Xschem
+   3. Create inverter and perform pre-layout using xschem or ngspice
       - Creation of Layout using inverter schematic in layout tool MAGIC

 ###  Install Oracle virtual box with Ubuntu 22.04 LTS